Queen Mary University of London04 September 2023

 For further details about the Trust and Fellowship scheme, please visit www.daphnejackson.org

-For further information about this sponsored fellowship opportunity at Queen Mary University of London, please contact Elizabeth Micakovic, Executive Officer & Head of Strategic Development at firstname.lastname@example.org
+For further information about this sponsored fellowship opportunity at Queen Mary University of London, please contact Laura Simpson, Faculty of Medicine and Dentistry Equality Diversity and Inclusion Manager firstname.lastname@example.org

-For further information before submitting an application please contact the Daphne Jackson Trust via email at email@example.com.
+For further information before submitting an application please contact the Daphne Jackson Trust office on 01483 689166 or via email at email@example.com.

 A printable information sheet can be downloaded here.